velvetzhero/velvetzhero/README.md

 - 👋 Hi, I’m Michel Sellam
-- 👀 I’m interested in Python, Django, CPP and Nim
+- 👀 I’m interested in Python, Django, CPP Nim and Rust
 - 🌱 I’m currently learning Nim and CPP
-- 💞️ I’m looking to collaborate on anything intersting
+- 💞️ I’m looking to collaborate on anything interesting
-- 📫 How to reach me velvetzhero@gmail.com
+- 📫 Hit me

 <!---
 velvetzhero/velvetzhero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.